wp-plugins/wp-attention-boxes/readme.txt

 == Description ==

+** PLEASE DO NOT USE WORDPRESS AUTO UPDATE..
+IT WILL ERASE YOUR CURRENT DIV'S , SORRY YOU'LL NEED TO DOWNLOAD THE ZIP AND UPLOAD THE FILES THE MANUAL WAY UNTIL I RESOLVE THIS**

 Sometimes you just want to call out attention to a particular important message, or quote, or a collection of links, in a bright yellow box, or similar, in a Blog post.
 And you might do this a lot in your blog entries.